spectrocloud/librarium/content/docs/06-integrations/00-byoos.md

 <br/>

-Fill out the required parameters with information about your custom OS, such as the ID, OS distribution and version.
+Fill out the required parameters with information about your custom OS, such as the ID, OS distribution, and version.

 <br />